astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `move_to_proxy`

-Sets a proxy for the pool.
+Change the current dual rewards proxy for a specific LP token.
+Only the contract owner can execute this.

 ```json
 {